Switching energy providers is simple, but choosing which one to switch to? Not so much.

 You may want to consider switching retailers if your current retailer has high rates, lacks discounts, or has poor customer service.
 For most Australians, there are many energy retailers and plans to choose from, so there’s no need to stick with an inferior provider.

 Making the switch between providers is relatively simple, but making sure you choose the best provider for yourself is not so easy.
-Before you make any hasty plans, make sure to familiarise yourself with a) your current deal, and b) all of the potential deals you might enter into.
+Before you make any hasty decisions, make sure to familiarise yourself with your current deal, and all of the potential deals available to you.

 Signing up with a new provider

-Choosing and signing up with new provider can be confusing, but thankfully we’ve taken a lot of the confusion away with our guide for selecting electricity, gas, or both utilities.
-Once you have started up with a new provider, the electricity is normally delivered the very next day, if not, within around three days.
+Choosing and registering with a new provider can be confusing, but thankfully we’ve taken a lot of the confusion away with our guide for selecting electricity, gas, or both utilities.
+Once you have started up with a new provider, the electricity is normally delivered the next day up to a maximum of three days.
 Call your new provider if connection takes longer than three days.Back to top

 How do I exit my existing contract?